wecatch/app-turbo/docs/intro.md

 # Overview

-Turbo is developed for web site that based on [tornado](http://tornado.readthedocs.org/en/stable/) and [mongodb](https://www.mongodb.org/) to build fast and easily to scale up and maintain.
+Turbo is developed for web site that based on [tornado](http://tornado.readthedocs.org/en/stable/) and [mongodb](https://www.mongodb.org/) to build rapidly and easily to scale up and maintain.

+Turbo has support for:

 - Easily scale up and maintain
 - Rapid development for RESTFul api and web site
-- Django or flask application structure
+- Django or flask style application structure
-- Support for easily customizing
+- Easily customizing
 - Simple ORM for mongodb
 - Logger
 - Session

+In addtion to the above, turbo has a command line utility `turbo-admin` for fast build application structure.

 ## Demo